uber/baseweb/vrt/README.md

 ## CI

-If your there are visual regressions detected in the `vrt` job, any diffs will be uploaded as artifacts to the build step in Buildkite.
+If there are any visual regression diffs detected in the `vrt` job, they will be uploaded as artifacts to the build step in Buildkite.
 Simply follow the link to the failed job, then click the `Artifacts` tab on that job.
 There should be a list of images that display the offending diffs.

 You can then either fix the regressions or update the snapshots locally (see Docker section above).